input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 - There is a reference input with the `CommitteeHashPolicy` NFT with datum `UpdateCommitteeDatum ATMSMultisignatureAggregatePubKey`.

-- `length atmsNonSigningPubKeys == length atmsNonSigningPubKeysMerkleProofs` is true.
-  Write this quantity as `numNonSigners` (the number of nonsigners), and we must verify that `atmsCommitteeeSize - numNonSigners > atmsCommitteeeSize * n / d` i.e., there are strictly more signers than the required threshold.
+- `length atmsNonSigningPubKeys == length atmsNonSigningPubKeysMerkleProofs` is true, and write this quantity as `numNonSigners` (the number of nonsigners).
+We must further verify that `atmsCommitteeeSize - numNonSigners > atmsCommitteeeSize * n / d` i.e., there are strictly more signers than the required threshold.